mkrufky/dvbtee-express/README.md

 # dvbtee-express
-This is a basic example of how to use node-dvbtee with udb socket.
+This is a basic example of how to use node-dvbtee with udp socket.
 Thanks a lot to @mirmilad

 Extract EPG information and other metadata from mpegts udp stream.